IdkDwij/Termithon/README.md

 27. filesearch (Searches files via their extension)
 28. filedownloader (Download any file via their url)
 29. locateme (Obtains info about your location) This can't work under restricted proxy (ex: school wifi)
-30. unblockedgames (A collection of unblocked games and sites for school) something that no one asked for but happened anyway...
+30. unblockedgames (A collection of unblocked games and sites for school) something that no one asked for but happened anyway... (will be updated soon)
 31. unhelp (i'm not sure what this is. it just exists.)
 32. locator (Locate basically any location in the planet)